pepkit/pephub/web/README.md

 Our application is a **single `html` file**.
 As such, when the user lands at `index.html`, `react-router` will capture the URL and render the appropriate component.
 This is a very powerful feature that allows us to build a single page application that can be hosted on a static file server.
 We are essentially using JavaScript to mimic the behavior of a server with defined routes.

-### `useSWR`
+### `react-query`
-`useSWR` is one of those libraries that makes the most sense once you actually use it.
+`react-query` is one of those libraries that makes the most sense once you actually use it.
 According to their documentation:

-> The name “SWR” is derived from `stale-while-revalidate`, a HTTP cache invalidation strategy popularized by HTTP RFC 5861 (opens in a new tab).
-SWR is a strategy to first return the data from cache (stale), then send the fetch request (revalidate), and finally come with the up-to-date data.
+> Toss out that granular state management, manual refetching and endless bowls of async-spaghetti code.
+TanStack Query gives you declarative, always-up-to-date auto-managed queries and mutations that directly improve both your developer and user experiences.

 Essentially, this library creates very convenient wrappers around our data-fetching code.
 For example, say we want to fetch a user from the server: